-My mission is to get great creative work out of your brain and into the world.
+My mission is to get great ideas out of your head and into the world.

-As a strategist I partner with solopreneurs, ad agencies, and Fortune 10 brands to help solve complex problems.
+As a strategist I partner with agency teams and modern brands to help solve complex problems.
 As a speaker and teacher, I help folks see the world differently and design accordingly.
 And as an artist – I practice what I preach.

-– I believe that you can design your life.
+– I believe that you can design your future.

 – I believe that inspiration is created not found.